botiqueme/dev-docs/endpoint-design-guidelines/delete-user.md

 # Endpoint: `/delete_user`

 ## 1. Details
 - **Endpoint**: `/delete_user`
 - **Method**: `DELETE`
 - **Authentication**: Requires a JWT token to authenticate and authorize the user.
-- **Purpose**: Allow users to delete their account and related data, with an option for temporary deactivation (soft delete) or permanent deletion (hard delete).
+- **Purpose**: Allows users to delete their account and related data, with an option for temporary deactivation (soft delete) or permanent deletion (hard delete).

 ---